-but (ULT) The connecting word but introduces a contrast relationship.
+but The connecting word but introduces a contrast relationship.
 Speaking what is corrupt is in contrast to speaking good things that will build up others.
-(See: Connect - Contrast Relationship) for building up (ULT) Alternate translation: "for encouraging" or "for strengthening" so that (ULT) The connecting phrase so that introduces a goal relationship.
+(See: Connect - Contrast Relationship (p.182)) (See: Connect - Contrast Relationship (p.182)) for building up Alternate translation: "for encouraging" or "for strengthening" so that The connecting phrase so that introduces a goal relationship.
 The goal or purpose of speaking things that build up others is to give grace to those who hear the words.
-(See: Connect - Goal (Purpose) Relationship) of the {one in} need, so that it might give grace to the hearers (ULT) Alternate translation: "the needy.
-In this way you will help those who hear you" so that it might give grace to the hearers (ULT) The word grace is an abstract noun.
-Alternate translation: "so that those who hear you may be spiritually encouraged" (See: Abstract Nouns) ULT 29 Do not let any corrupt talk come out from your mouth, but whatever {is} good for building up of the {one in} need, so that it might give grace to the hearers, do not grieve (ULT) Alternate translation: "do not distress" or "do not upset" by whom you were sealed for the day of redemption (ULT) ULT 30 and do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption.
-The Holy Spirit assures believers that God will redeem them.
+(See: Connect - Goal (Purpose) Relationship (p.184)) (See: Connect - Goal (Purpose) Relationship (p.184)) of the {one in} need, so that it might give grace to the hearers Alternate translation: "the needy.
+In this way you will help those who hear you" so that it might give grace to the hearers The word grace is an abstract noun.
+Alternate translation: "so that those who hear you may be spiritually encouraged" (See: Abstract Nouns (p.172)) (See: Abstract Nouns (p.172)) do not grieve Alternate translation: "do not distress" or "do not upset" by whom you were sealed for {the} day of redemption The Holy Spirit assures believers that God will redeem them.
 Paul speaks of the Holy Spirit as if he were a mark that God puts on believers to show that he owns them.
-Alternate translation: "for he is the seal that assures you that God will redeem you on the day of redemption" or "for he is the one who assures you that God will redeem you on the day of redemption" (See: Metaphor) by whom you were sealed for the day of redemption (ULT) You can state this in active form.
-Alternate translation: "for he has sealed you for the day of redemption" (See: Active or Passive) Connecting Statement:
+Alternate translation: "for he is the seal that assures you that God will redeem you on the day of redemption" or "for he is the one who assures you that God will redeem you on the day of redemption" (See: Metaphor (p.220)) (See: Metaphor (p.220)) by whom you were sealed for {the} day of redemption If your language does not use this passive form, you can state this in active form.
+Alternate translation: "for he has sealed you for the day of redemption" (See: Active or Passive (p.174)) (See: Active or Passive (p.174)) Connecting Statement: